texfaq/texfaq.github.io/FAQ-bug.md

 ''required''  packages distributed by the LaTeX team.)

-If you've found a bug in a contributed LaTeX package, the best starting place is usually to ask in the ''usual places for [help on-line](/FAQ-gethelp), or just possibly one of the [specialised mailing lists](/FAQ-maillistsstar).
+If you've found a bug in a contributed LaTeX package, the best starting place is usually to ask in the ''usual places'' for [help on-line](/FAQ-gethelp), or just possibly one of the [specialised mailing lists](/FAQ-maillistsstar).
 The author of the package may well answer on-line, but if no-one